 He saved the powdery bug-bits from the sliding glass tube in a tupperware container.
 He filled a plastic-baggie with more salt and isopropyl and sealed the glass tube inside.
 He put that baggie in a bigger baggie so nothing leaked.

 But two-thirds of the crust sloughed off.
 He refilled the bong and baggies with fresh salt and alcohol and vowed to shake them for half an hour.

 Dan refilled the bong and baggies with salt and alcohol, but frustration didn’t provide enough energy to shake them for long.
 He was still drunk and hungover.
 He decided to let it soak while he slept through the afternoon.
 He took off the gloves and surgical-mask.

 When he woke, he emptied the bong again.
 The gunk slipped into the sink with a satisfying sound and the glass gleamed.
 Dan slid the glass tube into the lower chamber and poured the powdery bug-bits from the tupperware back into its bowl.

 Some kind of amoeba bubbled and blopped on the red mountain.
 The amoeba was translucent orange and the size of a man.
 It wriggled like it didn’t want to exist.

 A shadow passed over the amoeba.
 An enormous bird landed with thunderous wing-beats.
 The sapphire bird in sky-blue robes watched with emerald eyes as the flakes in the amoeba turned into teeth.
 Molars and canines were torturous instruments tearing the amoeba’s innards.
 The amoeba smacked the ground wetly.

 “You’re a big one.
-Congratulations on finding the Mountain.”
+Congratulations for finding the Mountain.”
 The bird withdrew its wings into its robes.
 “But I cannot collect you.
 You’re obviously a novice smoking beyond their limits, filled with shrieking teeth.”